-Today is my birthday.
-Happy birthday to me! (cue the confetti and horns).
+Today is my birthday, so happy birthday to me! (cue the confetti and horns).

 You don’t even need to have killer decorating skills because all you need to do is stick a peanut butter cup into the top.
 Voila – instant cake topper.